 Italy is a country of layers where ancient ruins and modern culture exist in harmony.
-SYA Italy will help you see how the two relate through experiential learning and interdisciplinary classes—all initially taught in English except for Italian.
-Imagine discussing the origins of democracy at the Roman Forum one day, and then debating government policies at a Model UN conference the next!
-Viterbo provides the ideal launching point— big enough to offer an exciting day-to-day life; small enough to feel like home and only a 90-minute train ride from Rome.
+SYA Italy will help you see how the two relate through experiential learning and interdisciplinary classes — all initially taught in English except for Italian.
+Imagine discussing democracy at the Roman Forum one day, and then debating government policies at a Model UN conference the next!
+Viterbo provides the ideal launching point — big enough to offer an exciting day-to-day life, small enough to feel like home and only a 90-minute train ride from Rome.
 The Italians are welcoming people with a cultural commitment to hospitality.
 This translates to a feeling of connection throughout your day.
-Every interaction, whether buying a panino or hanging out with friends, practicing with your soccer team or playing with your band, will enrich your language skills and deepen your relationship with the Italian culture during your school year abroad in Italy.
+Every interaction, whether buying a panino or hanging out with friends, practicing with your soccer team or playing with your band, will enrich your language skills and deepen your relationship with the Italian culture during your year abroad in Italy.

 What's It Like to Spend a Year of High School Abroad in Italy?

 "SYA challenges its students to be hands-on with their education and find ways to apply knowledge to real-world situations.
 We spent a week learning about the Arch of Constantine, but it was rewarding to see the art in person and be able to point out the intricate details we had learned in Art History Class.
 When we learned about the politics of immigration in Italy, we had the chance to meet refugees, hear their stories for ourselves, and volunteer at organizations that helped them.
 SYA makes learning memorable.”

 "Both SYA Italy and SYA France students have also gone to the Global Issues Network in Luxembourg, to present the migration crisis’ effect on Italian shores and citizens.
 In order to prepare for their presentations, the students from Italy and France collaborated with each other, which made it truly seem like the SYA schools function like they are sections of the same school- just with different campuses in a different country.”